ausgeknipst-batterie

 If you use the wrong batteries in your analog camera, you will probably only notice it when your pictures are developed and are either consistently too bright or too dark.
 The reason for this is that the light meters of most analog cameras are calibrated to a constant voltage.

-Discharge curve: alkaline battery vs mercury battery
+Discharge curve: Alkaline battery vs mercury battery

 Ausgeknipst battery adapter + zinc-air batteries: A dream team